 The Henrys were prominent in town.
 The inn had come into their possession through purchase from the Carpenters.
 During their ownership, and throughout most of the 19th century, it continued to serve the combined functions of residence and hotel.
 Margaret Annette Henry was born in Waterbury in 1848, one of eight children.
 Her father, Sylvester Jr., was usually known as “Esquire” Henry, and the property was called “The Henry Farm.”
 Much of what we know about Annette comes from genealogical records of the family, and from surviving neighborhood children and persons who worked for the family.
 Annette is the central character in the history of the inn, and who gave to it the appearance it has today.

 Annette was better known as “Nette” or “Nettie.”
 She was high spirited, with high cheekbones, a large nose, and hair in a bun behind.
-She smoked cigarettes at a time when this was considered a capital sin, and, according to her chauffeur, from time to time she chewed tobacco—he claimed that he saw the stains at the corners of her mouth.
+She loved having her chauffeur drive fast, and she smoked cigarettes at a time when this was considered a capital sin.
+According to said chauffeur, from time to time she even chewed tobacco—he claimed that he saw the stains at the corners of her mouth.
 To complete the picture of her eccentricity, in later years Nettie became “deaf as a post,” in the words of an employee.
 She used an ear horn and took to wearing a dark celluloid eyeshade much of the time.
 All in all, Nettie herself was a mixture of small town money and salty Vermont farm wife.

 Nettie married Albert H. Spencer, who made his fortune in rubber.
 He was the owner of several factories in Ohio and owned real state in Burlington.
 At one time, the Spencers' residences included their Waterbury house, a suite at the Waldorf Astoria in New York City, a house in Newport [Rhode Island?], an apartment at 37 Avenue Victor Hugo in Paris, as well as one in London.